 You’ll want something to organize your paints when you squeeze them out of the tube.
-Palettes are convenient and make transporting your paints easy.
+Palettes are convenient and make transporting your paints easier.
 My favorite palette in the studio is Cheap Joe’s Piggyback Palette.

 Always use Artist quality watercolors!
 They will yield the most beautiful results.
-Student grade paints will be cheaper, and will seem SO ATTRACTIVE, but results will always be duller and “less than” luminous.
+Student grade paints will be cheaper, and the price will seem SO ATTRACTIVE, but results will always be duller and “less than” luminous.
 I do not recommend using them, and cringe when I see students use them in class.

 YOU DON’T NEED EVERY COLOR

-In fact when you are beginning to paint in watercolor, I’d suggest purchasing the 3-reds, 4-blues, and 4-yellows I have listed below as “must haves”
+In fact when you are beginning to paint in watercolor, I’d suggest purchasing the 3-reds, 4-blues, and 4-yellows I have listed them below as “must haves”

 DS= Daniel Smith

 MG= M Graham